ag-syssoft/Tanenbaum-CPU-Emulation/README.md

 `#alias name @address [=value]`\
 Aliases may be declared anywhere in the code, and optionally referenced by name by any direct address instruction (`ADDD, SUBD, LODD, STOD`).
 The given names are unique and case-sensitive, and may contain any non-whitespace characters.
 Purely numeric names (e.g. 1234), however, are not valid.
-If an optional initial *value* is specified, then the specified memory address is initialized to that value prior to executing the first regular instruction, regardless of where the alias is declared in the code.
+Both the address and optional initial value must be specified as decimal numbers.
-The same address may be referenced by multiple aliases, but their order of value initialization is undefined, if specified differently.
+The same address may be referenced by multiple aliases, but their order of value initialization is undefined if divergent.